Menu

 The specific sort of health problems that impact your life insurance quotes are things like pregnancy-related anaemia, high blood pressure, or gestational diabetes.

-These can cause you significant issues while you’re pregnant but often resolve with careful treatment, care, and lifestyle changes during and after pregnancy.
+These can cause you significant issues while you’re pregnant, but often resolve with careful treatment, care, and lifestyle changes during and after pregnancy.

-Often, the answer is no. If you have specific health issues, your premiums may be slightly higher, but since pregnancy is such a short-term event (when considered against 20, 30, and 40-year terms for life insurance policies, anyway), it’s not going to significantly raise costs.
+Still, since pregnancy is such a short-term event (when considered against 20-, 30-, and 40-year terms for life insurance policies, anyway), it does not significantly raise costs.

-In fact, if you have a trouble-free pregnancy with no complications or health issues associated with it, your costs shouldn’t change at all.
+If you have a trouble-free pregnancy with no complications or health issues associated with it, your costs shouldn’t change at all.

 One exception to all of the above is if you’ve had a child before and you had complications during that pregnancy.